erankitcs/golang_learning/grpcdemo/README.md

  # 4. Move certs starts with server into cert folder inside server.
 ```

-3. Build and Run server
+3. Build and Run server, use -mtls=true for running into mTLS Mode.
 ```
 cd server
 go build .